arm-university/PPT-branding-tool/README.md

 * [Type of modifications](https://github.com/arm-university/PPT-branding-tool/blob/main/Contributions_and_Modifications/Desired_Contributions.md) we are looking for.
 We also use [Projects](https://github.com/arm-university/PPT-branding-tool/projects) to track progress.
 * [Workflow](https://github.com/arm-university/PPT-branding-tool/blob/main/Contributions_and_Modifications/workflow.pdf)

-## License
-You are free to amend, modify, fork or clone this material.
-See [License.md](https://github.com/arm-university/PPT-branding-tool/blob/main/License/License.md) for the complete license.

 ## Installation
 Before running the script make sure if you have Python3.
 To run the script there are some python dependencies that needs to be installed